wedog/quasar/.github/ISSUE_TEMPLATE.md

 The issue list of this repo is **exclusively** for bug reports and feature requests.
 For simple questions, please use the following resources:

 - Read the docs: http://quasar-framework.org
-- For simple/quick questions ask in the Gitter chat room: https://gitter.im/quasarframework/Lobby
+- For simple/quick questions ask on the Discord chat room: https://discord.gg/5TDhbDg
 - For complex questions or requiring help, ask on the forum: http://forum.quasar-framework.org/

 Reporting a bug?
 ================
 - Are you sure it isn't already reported?
 Do a search first!
 It may have already been answered or even fixed in the development branch (`dev`).

+- If you are reporting a bug for Quasar v0.15+, then please try to include a forked JsFiddle/Codepen from one of these: https://jsfiddle.net/rstoenescu/waugrryy/ (jsFiddle - Material theme) or https://jsfiddle.net/rstoenescu/7gu065yg/ (jsFiddle - iOS theme) or https://codepen.io/rstoenescu/pen/KQRZJg (Codepen - Material theme) or https://codepen.io/rstoenescu/pen/paVpBN (Codepen - iOS theme)

 - Are you sure you are reporting to the right repo?
 If you are not reporting an issue which deals directly with Quasar distributable, then there are [multiple Quasar repos](https://github.com/quasarframework) besides this one:
   -- Quasar CLI: https://github.com/quasarframework/quasar-cli